-LeMoyne-Owen College provides a transformative experience educating students for urban-focused leadership, scholarship, service and professional careers.
+LeMoyne-Owen College delivers a transformative experience, educating students for a lifetime of scholarship, leadership, and service through liberal arts, career and professional studies.

 Vision Statement

 To be an exemplary historically black college providing an excellent liberal arts education that transforms urban students, institutions and communities.